 11. Test, test, then test some more

-Mobile devices are of course designed to be 'mobile' , so I will try to get out of the office and test designs in the environments and situations they're likely to be used in.
-Coffee shops are a favourite of mine.
-I try to test designs with as many people as possible (at least five or six) and focus on more challenging scenarios, such as using a smartphone one-handed.
+Mobile devices are of course designed to be 'mobile', so get out of the office to test designs in the environments and situations they're likely to be used in.
+Coffee shops are always a good place to test in.
+Test designs with as many people as possible (at least five or six) and focus on more challenging scenarios, such as using a smartphone one-handed.
 If the design works well when the user's interactions are more constrained, it's sure to excel the rest of the time.
 It's primarily by continually testing and iterating that you can create truly ergonomic mobile designs.